shafnasir/MyPlanBook/doc/sprint3/sprint3.md

 User Story Ticket Number on Jira: User Story Name

+## THEB-4: Auto-load Monthly Transactions
+- Assigned to: Michael De Lisio
+- Subtasks
+	- *Import CSV Bank Statements*: Create implementation to upload and read csv files and possibly other file extensions in the Upload Transactions activity.
+	- *Upload Manager*: A UI component that allows for the user to navigate the local Android file system and upload their banking transaction file (.csv's only).
+	- *Manual Entry*: Allow for manual entry of monthly transactions in lieu of a csv sheet.

 ## THEB-12: Log Calories
 - Assigned to: Alexei Blinov
 - Subtasks